swanson/swanson.github.com/_posts/2012-09-05-new-coke-ux.md

 Here's more interaction issues that bug me about the Freestyle:

 * It's hard to operate with a tray of food in one hand.
-I have to put the cup into the recessed area (after clearing off stray ice cubes) and hope that it does tip over and is positioned correctly under the nozzle
+I have to put the cup into the recessed area (after clearing off stray ice cubes) and hope that it doesn't tip over and is positioned correctly under the nozzle
 * There is a delay between pressing the dispense soda button and the stream actually starting and stopping.
 This makes it very difficult to top off your drink after the fizz